FlockyChou/vtubing.info/before-starting/where-to-stream.md

 -----

-## Thoughts on Short-form Content
+## Thoughts on Short-form Content and Going Viral

-{% include youtube.html id='pPL7nOOI-_s' %}
+{% include youtube.html id='cNXJ3uO5D8g' %}

-Unless you're planning on specifically making short-form content on YouTube or TikTok, it seems like most users who find your content through shorts are exclusively interested in shorts.
-I've seen this phenomenon occur to a number of indie VTubers where their subscription count blew up due to a viral short but did not see significant growth in stream viewership.
-In the clip above by Leno Vtuber Clips, former idolEN VTuber Rin Penrose talks about their experience with this.
+Less-related to where to stream but more about focusing on the content you would like to create--unless you're planning on specifically making short-form content on YouTube or TikTok, it seems like most users who find your content through shorts are exclusively interested in shorts.
+In the clip above, former idolEN VTuber Rin Penrose, talks in-depth about their experience with going viral via YouTube shorts and how that has impacted her, her viewership, and growth.
+I've also unfortunately seen this phenomenon occur to a number of indie VTubers first-hand, where their subscription count blew up due to a viral short but did not see significant growth or consistent viewship during livestreams.